yaswant2403/atlasaiteam/README.md

 cd spotlight-web-app
 npm run dev
 ```
 and wait until MySQL Store is ready.
 Then, you can go to http://localhost:3000/ to see the website.
 Any change you make in `src/server/` will automatically refresh the whole server.
 However, if you make a change in `src/client`, you will have to manually refresh the page to see your changes.
+You should now be able to see yourself on the Staff Page on the Account Page.
 You can stop running with `CTRL or CMD C`.

 **Method 2 (Without MySQL Database)**
 ```bash